appsinacup/godot-softbody2d/README.md

 You can create multiple types of softbodies with this plugin, such as:

-- Bouncy softbody
+- Bouncy SoftBody2D
-- Breakable/Deformable softbody
+- Breakable/Deformable SoftBody2D
-- Softbody with hole
+- SoftBody2D with Hole
-- Circle shaped softbody
-- Line shaped softbody
-- Really any shape softbody

 # Video Tutorial